tyranus-project/steganography-telegram-bot/README.md

 ## License

 This project is released under the MIT License.
 See [LICENSE](https://github.com/neuromeow/ssh-telegram-bot/blob/master/LICENSE) for the full licensing condition.

+## Limitations

+- The project uses simple in-memory based states storage, so you will lose all state after any restart.

+- As long as the files received from the user are stored in the directory, the path to which is defined in `DATA_DIR`, and the bot is working in normal mode, they can be accessed by means of the operating system.

 ## Acknowledgments